Srosicky/My-Portfolio/The Sand Game/README.md

 This program can be run in any text editor that supports .py files using the Sand_Game.py file.
 The DUDraw library must be imported.

+When playing:
+- press s key for sand mode
+- press w key for water mode
+- press f key for floor mode

 ## Authors

 Sophia Rosicky